LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

    Returns a string with any reserved, illegal, or extended ASCII characters in the base string object converted to their equivalent HTML entity.
 This replacement can be modified by passing two boolean parameters.
-If the first parameter is set to ``true``, then line breaks are encoded.
-If the second parameter is set to ``true``, then the following characters are not encoded:
+If the first parameter is set to "true", then line breaks are encoded.
+If the second parameter is set to "true", then the following characters are not encoded:
    ``" & ' < >`` (double quotation mark, ampersand, single quotation mark, less
    than or left angle bracket, and greater than or right angle bracket, respectively).